Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 ----

-This text has been extracted while preserving the structure and formatting as requested.
+*Note: The text has been extracted while preserving the structure and formatting as requested.*

 ---